hassenkassim/kathodenstrahlroehre/README.md

 # HOW TO USE

-Just use one of the compiled files in the Source folder.
+Just use one of the compiled files in the [Compiled](Compiled/) folder.